Ben White (footballer): Arsenal

 On 30 July 2021, White signed for Premier League club Arsenal for £50 million.
 He made his debut on 13 August, in the opening game of the 2021–22 Premier League season, starting and playing the whole of the 2–0 defeat at Premier League newcomers Brentford.
 White missed Arsenal's next match on 22 August, a home fixture against London rivals Chelsea, due to a positive COVID-19 test.
 He eventually made his home debut at the Emirates Stadium after returning on 11 September, helping keep a clean sheet in a 1–0 victory over Norwich City for the club's first league win of the season.

 White played in his first North London derby against Tottenham Hotspur on 26 September, he played the whole match where Arsenal took all three points in the 3–1 home victory.
 On 2 October, White made his first return to Falmer Stadium since leaving Brighton where he started and played the full match for Arsenal in the 0–0 draw with his former club.

-During the 2022-2023 season, White saw his position being moved to right-back, changing from his usual position at centre-back from the previous season.
-On 4 March 2023 he scored his first goal for the club in a 3–2 home win over Bournemouth, scoring a volley in the 70th minute.
+During the 2022–23 season, White saw his position being moved to right-back, changing from his usual position at centre-back from the previous season.
+On 4 March 2023, he scored his first goal for the club in a 3–2 home win over Bournemouth, scoring a volley in the 70th minute.

+On 30 September 2023, he scored his first goal of the 2023–24 season in a 4–0 away win against Bournemouth.
+On 14 March 2024, White signed a new four-year contract with Arsenal until June 2028.
+Later that season, White scored his first ever brace in a 5–0 London Derby victory against Chelsea on 23 April 2024.

+White underwent minor knee surgery in mid-November 2024 in a procedure that manager Mikel Arteta later said would keep him out of the first team "for months."